Macklemore: Early life and influences

-Benjamin Hammond Haggerty was born in Seattle, Washington, on June 19, 1983, one of two sons born to Bill Haggerty and Julie Schott.
+Benjamin Hammond Haggerty was born on June 19, 1983, in Seattle, Washington, one of two sons born to Bill Haggerty and Julie Schott.
 He was raised with his brother Tim in Seattle's Capitol Hill neighborhood.
 He has Irish heritage and was raised Catholic.
-Haggerty was six years old when hip hop first came into his life by way of Digital Underground.
-At the age of 15, he began to write lyrics.
+Haggerty was six years old when hip-hop first came into his life by way of Digital Underground.
+At age fifteen, he began to write lyrics.

 At the time he started to sing, Haggerty listened to "a lot of East Coast underground hip hop", listing Hieroglyphics, Freestyle Fellowship, Aceyalone, Living Legends, Wu-Tang Clan, Mobb Deep, Nas, and Talib Kweli as his major influences.
 Haggerty attended Garfield High School and Nathan Hale High School.
 At Hale, he developed the stage name "Professor Macklemore" for an art project involving a made-up superhero, and at Garfield, he started a hip-hop group named Elevated Elements with other students.
 The group released an album, Progress, in 2000.

 Haggerty enrolled at the College of Santa Fe for a year, later saying in an interview that "[i]t was a very pivotal time in a lot of ways.
 Santa Fe was the place where I got good at rapping".
 After not getting into the music program, he moved back to Seattle.
 Haggerty later enrolled at Evergreen State College in Olympia and completed his bachelor's degree in 2009.
 While at Evergreen, he was interested in reaching a younger generation through his music.
 He became part of a program focusing on education and cultural identity called "Gateways for Incarcerated Youth", where he facilitated music workshops.